Herzfeld-Lab/GEOCLASS-image/README.md

 The GUI provides many useful tools for labeling and viewing split images, and understanding classification results.
 To start, try clicking around the geotiff image preview on the right half of the GUI, within the contour shown in blue.
 This allows for selecting any split image from the source geotiff based on the location of the crosshairs.
 Here is a breakdown of each of the components present in the GUI (each of these will be explored in detail in their respective sections):
 ![Annotated GUI window](images/gui_example_notated.png)
 1. Source GeoTIFF selector buttons.
 These buttons can be used to switch between source geotiff images for visualization/labeling split images.
+2. This text will display the label of the current split image, or the classification and confidence if the model has been trained.
-2. Split Image preview.
+3. Split Image preview.
 This window shows the split image at the current location of the crosshairs in the geotiff preview window.
-3. This text will display the label of the current split image, or the classification and confidence if the model has been trained.
 4. Confidence Slider.
 This slider can be used to set a confidence threshold for visualizing classifications.
 5. Visualization toggles.
 These toggles can be used to switch between visualizing training labels, classification labels, or classification confidence values in the geotiff preview window.
 6. Output buttons.
-These buttons can be used to save images of the classification or confidence values.
+These buttons can be used to save the predications as a .npy file and save images of the classification or confidence values.
 7. New Class field.
 If a new class is needed, type its name in this field and press enter.
 The config class buttons, toggles and config file will be updated automatically.
-8. Class toggles.
-Use these to toggle which classes are shown in the geotiff preview window when using the Visualize Labels and Visualize Predictions toggles.
-9. Class buttons.
+8. Class buttons.
 These buttons can be used to label the current split image, or batch label all split images within the currently defined polygon.
+The check boxes to the left of each class allows you to toggle on or off this class when viewing the labeled or predicted classes.
+9. Variograms.
+These area of the GUI shows the calculated variograms for the currently selected image
 10. Geotiff preview window.
 This shows a scaled-down preview of the currently selected source geotiff image, with the user-defined UTM contour drawn in blue.
 The crosshairs show the location of the currently selected split image.
 ### Individual Labeling
 To explore the split images in the Dataset, move the crosshairs by either clicking a location within the blue contour, or using the 'a' and 'd' keys to move to split images adjacent to the currently selected split image.
 To label the currently selected split image, either click on one of the colored class buttons in the bottom left of the GUI, or press its corresponding number key on your keyboard.
 To view your labels, toggle the 'Visualize labels' toggle in the left of the GUI.
 For example, after pressing d-0-d-0-d-0-d-0-d-0-d-0... on the keyboard, then toggling the Visualize Labels toggle, the result looks like this: